-- WV WASH and Faith and Development convened a meeting of senior Christian and Muslim leaders from across West Africa to develop WASH guidance to assist both Christian and Muslim leaders in WASH promotion.
-These guidance documents (one for Christian leaders and one for Muslim leaders) utilise passages from the Bible and the Quran to support hygiene promotion. - In Ghana, WV WASH developed a comprehensive Sermon Guide on WASH to provide the platform for hygiene promotion.
-85 With the implementation of the Nurturing Care Group (NCG) approach in Ghana, faith leaders have been utilised for support, which helps community hygiene promoters' efforts to create awareness at the community level. - In Niger, WASH programming at all levels (development and emergency programmes) ensures that key faith partners and FBOs are identified, mobilised and organised for effective intervention. - In Senegal, imams have supported sanitation marketing initiatives by mobilising community members to take action in the uptake of sanitation services. - Open defecation free (ODF) campaigns have been led in coordination with faith leaders in Ghana, Niger, Mali, Chad, Sierra Leone and Mauritania.
+- In Ghana, WV WASH developed a comprehensive Sermon Guide on WASH to provide the platform for hygiene promotion.84 With the implementation of the Nurturing Care Group (NCG) approach in Ghana, faith leaders have been utilised for support, which helps community hygiene promoters' efforts to create awareness at the community level. - In Niger, WASH programming at all levels (development and emergency programmes) ensures that key faith partners and FBOs are identified, mobilised and organised for effective intervention. - In Senegal, imams have supported sanitation marketing initiatives by mobilising community members to take action in the uptake of sanitation services. - Open defecation free (ODF) campaigns have been led in coordination with faith leaders in Ghana, Niger, Mali, Chad, Sierra Leone and Mauritania.